top of page

 2017

-The Main Line Writers Group had been operating for five years, the Wilmington Writers Group for three.
+The Main Line Writers Group had been operating for seven years, the Wilmington Writers Group for five.
 We had published a book of our member stories a couple of years earlier.
 Things were chug-chug-chugging along.

 My good friend and extraordinary writer Tony Conaway was talking with me in the parking lot after a fall meeting.
 Tony, I should note, is a phenomenal writer.
 With his booming baritone and immense presence, he was more than a writer: he was a damn fine performance artist.